 Complex systems fascinate me.
 Weather.
-Ocean currents and wave development.
+Ocean currents.
 Traffic.
-Hieroglyphics.
+Alphabets.
 Music.

 Throughout history, the elements that make up these systems have been represented by different images and symbols to create a distinct narrative.
 And when those disparate elements come together, they form a complex yet cohesive, and uniquely elegant system and narrative all their own.

 Instinctive use of disparate symbols, shapes and forgotten hieroglyphics... dynamically integrated with vibrant, joyful colors... to deliver unique, whimsical adventures that are as equally unexpected as they are good fun.

 Order drives my life.
 But Chaos infuses my soul.

 An unexpected thing happened as I was jogging into the ocean in Mexico, May 2018: the sand gave way under my foot and I tripped, fell and broke my neck.